suffolklibraries/sljekyll/_libraries/beccles-library.md

 branch-display-space: Double-sided noticeboard for non-commercial event posters
 breadcrumb: y
 branch-for-sale: 'Cards for Good Causes - charity and Suffolk Wildlife Christmas cards.'
+branch-other-facilities: '1940s, 1950s, 1960s and 1970s memory boxes available to local borrowers for up to three weeks.
+No library card required.
+Contact the library for more information.'
 branch-news: 'The library will close at 1pm on Christmas Eve.'
 ---